 The “Report a Problem” link in the App Store just reports it to iTunes support, so skip that for now.
 Instead, open iTunes on a desktop system and search the iTunes Store for your broken app.
-Underneath the its description there should be one or two links – one for the developer’s website, and one for support.
-If there’s a support link, click that.
-After that, you’ll probably be taken to a form, or an email link, or a website that has contact information somewhere on it.
+Click on Ratings and Reviews.
+Just above customer reviews is App Support.
+Tap on this and you’ll often find the quickest method to reach out to the developer.

 When you contact the developer, keep your cool and give them as much information as you can – which app you’re using, what happens to cause the crash, which device you’re using, what version of iOS you’re on, and so on.
 With any luck, they’ll get back to you within a couple business days with information on how to work around the problem, or to let you know they’re working on a fix.
 This might take a while, but if it’s important to you it might be worth the wait.